nazimboudeffa/chess-kasparov/README.md

 This is a French Translation of [Kasparov Teaches Chess](https://fr.scribd.com/doc/147612165/Kasparov-Teaches-Chess-pdf)

-Just waiting for the autorisation
+Just waiting for the autorisation to continue